uoForms/App-CANBeWell/cypress/README.md

 #### Development Build

 Development build is designed to run on every pushed commits.
-It is controlled by `.github/workflows/ci-build-cy-test.yml`.
+It is controlled by `.github/workflows/ci-build-*.yml`.
 In this build, the CI will start a localhost server on port 3000 in the background.
 The Cypress test set runs against the said server using Chrome.
 Once the test execution finished, test reports are uploaded as artifacts and stored on GitHub Actions for 7 days.
 If any test(s) fail, failed screenshot(s) are uploaded as well.

 #### Deploy Build

 Deploy build is designed to run post deploy.
-It is controlled by `.github/workflows/ci-deploy-cy-test.yml`.
+It is controlled by `.github/workflows/ci-deploy-*.yml`.
 This build only triggers when master branch is updated.
 It will wait for Travis CI deploy to finish and execute the test set against `https://canbewell-test.web.app` using Chrome.
 Similar to development build, test reports and screenshots are uploaded.

 Note: Even if a deployment is made against other urls (e.g., real production server), the test set will still be executed against `canbewell-test.web.app` to avoid polluting analytical data.

+#### Parallelization

+For data analytics testing, [Data-driven testing](https://en.wikipedia.org/wiki/Data-driven_testing) strategy is used.
+Due to its unique nature of large dataset, it requires longer compute time.
+If all tests are running sequentially. each test execution will take hours.
+In order to reduce the wait time.
+Parallelization is introduced.
+Cypress.io provides out of box parallelization solution.
+Unfortunately, it is not free.
+Therefore, we have to create our own implementation. `scripts/generate_cypress_test_workflow_ci_configs.py` is a script that generate github action workflow configs.
+Each config contains a subset of total test cases.
+When the trigger event is triggered, each config will start a new running session (or waiting in the queue for an available session slot).
+This will allow us to run up to 10 test cases parallely.

 ## Configuration